RicardoShepstone/Feature-extraction-from-medical-brain-images-using-deep-neural-networks.-Applied-to-Alz.-Disease./README.md

 # Feature extraction from medical brain images using deep neural networks.
 Applied to Alz.
 Disease.
-This is my Bachelor's Thesis.
+This is my Bachelor Thesis.

 Abstract: